 I had my story for you today (you will get it another Sunday), but such are plans of mice and men.

 You see I promised to tell someone very dear to me the story of GG.
-The more I thought about the more I realized you might like this story too.
+The more I thought about the story, the more I realized you might like this story too.
 But let me start with Evelyn.

 She was born Rose Evelyn McDermit, though she went by Evelyn until 1967.
 A fiery red head of Irish immigrants.
 A dark red which she kept colored as a brunette even when she was in her eighth decade.